-If it meets its full potential, the UK AD industry could meet 30% of the UK’s household gas or electricity demand and create around 35,000 jobs, mainly in rural areas where Anaerobic Digestion plants tend to be located.
-AD also improves energy security and soil quality, both major government policy objectives, through producing home-grown renewable energy and a nutrient-rich natural fertilizer respectively.
+If it meets its full potential, the UK AD industry could meet 30% of the UK’s household gas or electricity demand and create around 35,000 jobs.
+Jobs located mainly in rural areas where Anaerobic Digestion plants tend to be located.
+AD also improves energy security and soil quality, both of which are major government policy objectives.
+It does this through producing home-grown renewable energy and a nutrient-rich natural fertiliser respectively.

 Ms Morton said in her letter to the Treasury:

 “With targeted government support for research into our sector, we could supercharge our industry and put it at the cutting edge of agricultural science.
-Developing new waste management technologies would provide a boon to British exports, but also transform the sector’s performance to eliminate the need for further future subsidy.
+Developing new waste management technologies would provide a boon to British exports.
+But it would also transform the sector’s performance to eliminate the need for further future subsidy.

-“The UK AD industry has grown by more than 350% over the last ten years and the UK has established itself as a world leader in biogas, with UK companies already exporting biogas-related expertise and equipment.
+“The UK AD industry has grown by more than 350% over the last ten years and the UK has established itself as a world leader in biogas.
+UK companies are already exporting biogas-related expertise and equipment.
 The UK has a real opportunity to be at the heart of the growing global biogas industry, which has the potential to be worth £1 trillion.”

 Mr Jenrick is the Treasury Minister responsible for the Industrial Strategy, energy policy, and climate change, and spoke at the Conservative Party Conference last week about the importance of clean energy generation and support for innovative sectors.